 - Unstable fractures – The fragments of the broken bone are not aligned and displaced.

 - Open (compound) wrist fractures are severe fractures in which the broken bones cut through the skin.
 This type of fracture require immediate medical attention.

-Wrist fractures caused due to fall, vehicular accidents or workplace injuries.
+Wrist fractures / trauma caused due to fall, vehicular accidents or workplace injuries.
 Sports such as football, cricket or kabaadi may also be a cause of wrist fractures.
-Wrist fractures are more common in elderly people with osteoporosis.
+Wrist fractures / trauma are more common in elderly people with osteoporosis.